-3.2.4 Residential Development Criteria
+3.3.4 Residential Development Criteria

-Criteria applicable to proposed residential development in the vicinity of the Airports are provided in Table 3-1.
+Criteria applicable to proposed residential development in the vicinity of the Airport is provided in Table 3-2.

-- a) Residential building sites may need to be clustered in a manner that maximizes the "open land" on which an aircraft could execute an emergency landing. - 1) Clustering is mandatory for land use actions of 10 or more acres, with one "open land" area to be dedicated per every 10 acres of the site. - 2) For land use actions of less than 10 acres, compliance with the clustering conditions is desirable, but not required as a condition for land use action approval. - b) The following factors shall be taken into account in measuring the densities permitted by Table 3-1: - 1) The acreage evaluated equals the project site size, which may include multiple parcels. - 2) The maximum allowable residential densities are intended to include any density bonuses that local agencies may provide for affordable housing developed in accordance with the provisions of State and/or local law.
+- a) In the Santa Barbara Municipal Airport environs, residential building sites may need to be clustered in a manner that maximizes the "open land" on which an aircraft could execute an emergency landing. - 1) Clustering is mandatory for land use actions of 10 or more acres, with one "open land" area to be dedicated per every10 acres of the site. - 2) For land use actions of less than 10 acres, compliance with the clustering conditions is desirable, but not required as a condition for land use action approval. - b) The following factors shall be taken into account in measuring the densities permitted by Table 3-2: - 1) The acreage evaluated equals the project site size, which may include multiple parcels. - 2) The maximum allowable residential densities are intended to include any density bonuses that local agencies may provide for affordable housing developed in accordance with the provisions of state and/or local law.
 Residential densities above those indicated are not allowed irrespective of whether the increase in density is provided for affordable housing in connection with the density bonus or other allowance provisions.
-Therefore, local agencies must include any density bonus allowances for a land use action when determining whether a land use action meets the allowable densities. - c) Secondary units (i.e., Accessory Dwelling Units), as defined by State law (Gov. Code §65852.150), shall be excluded from density calculations. - d) Construction of a single-family home, including a secondary unit as defined by State law, on a legal lot of record, is allowed in all safety zones, except Safety Zone 1, if such use is permitted by local land use regulations.
+Therefore, local agencies must include any density bonus allowances for a land use action when determining whether a land use action meets the allowable densities. - c) Secondary units (i.e., Accessory Dwelling Units), as defined by state law (Gov. Code § 65852.150), shall be excluded from density calculations. - d) Construction of a single-family home, including a secondary unit as defined by state law, on a legal lot of record, is allowed in all safety zones, except Safety Zone 1, if such use is permitted by local land use regulations.